AckerlyXu/heima/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 You have two options:

 * [Enable automatic deployment with a web project](#convertlink).

     Configure an existing Console Application project so that it automatically deploys as a WebJob when you deploy a web project.
 Use this option when you want to run your WebJob in the same web app in which you run the related web application.
 * [Enable deployment without a web project](#convertnolink).

     Configure an existing Console Application project to deploy as a WebJob by itself, with no link to a web project.
 Use this option when you want to run a WebJob in a web app by itself, with no web application running in the web app.
 You might want to do this in order to be able to scale your WebJob resources independently of your web application resources.

 ### <a id="convertlink"></a> Enable automatic WebJobs deployment with a web project
 1. Right-click the web project in **Solution Explorer**, and then click **Add** > **Existing Project as Azure WebJob**.

     ![Existing Project as Azure WebJob](./media/websites-dotnet-deploy-webjobs/eawj.png)

     The [Add Azure WebJob](#configure) dialog box appears.
 2. In the **Project name** drop-down list, select the Console Application project to add as a WebJob.

     ![Selecting project in Add Azure WebJob dialog](./media/websites-dotnet-deploy-webjobs/aaw1.png)
 3. Complete the [Add Azure WebJob](#configure) dialog, and then click **OK**.

 ### <a id="convertnolink"></a> Enable WebJobs deployment without a web project
 1. Right-click the Console Application project in **Solution Explorer**, and then click **Publish as Azure WebJob**.

     ![Publish as Azure WebJob](./media/websites-dotnet-deploy-webjobs/paw.png)

     The [Add Azure WebJob](#configure) dialog box appears, with the project selected in the **Project name** box.
 2. Complete the [Add Azure WebJob](#configure) dialog box, and then click **OK**.

     The **Publish Web** wizard appears.
 If you don't want to publish immediately, close the wizard.
 The settings that you've entered are saved for when you do want to [deploy the project](#deploy).

 ## <a id="create"></a>Create a new WebJobs-enabled project
 To create a new WebJobs-enabled project, you can use the Console Application project template and enable WebJobs deployment as explained in [the previous section](#convert).
 As an alternative, you can use the WebJobs new-project template:

 * [Use the WebJobs new-project template for an independent WebJob](#createnolink)

     Create a project and configure it to deploy by itself as a WebJob, with no link to a web project.
 Use this option when you want to run a WebJob in a web app by itself, with no web application running in the web app.
 You might want to do this in order to be able to scale your WebJob resources independently of your web application resources.
 * [Use the WebJobs new-project template for a WebJob linked to a web project](#createlink)

     Create a project that is configured to deploy automatically as a WebJob when a web project in the same solution is deployed.
 Use this option when you want to run your WebJob in the same web app in which you run the related web application.

-> [AZURE.NOTE]
+> [!NOTE]
-> The WebJobs new-project template automatically installs NuGet packages and includes code in *Program.cs* for the [WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk-get-started/).
+> The WebJobs new-project template automatically installs NuGet packages and includes code in *Program.cs* for the [WebJobs SDK](./websites-dotnet-webjobs-sdk-get-started.md).
 If you don't want to use the WebJobs SDK, or want to use a scheduled rather than continuous WebJob, remove or change the `host.RunAndBlock` statement in *Program.cs*.
 >
 >

 ### <a id="createnolink"></a> Use the WebJobs new-project template for an independent WebJob
 1. Click **File** > **New Project**, and then in the **New Project** dialog box click **Cloud** > **Azure WebJob**.

     ![New Project dialog showing WebJob template](./media/websites-dotnet-deploy-webjobs/np.png)
 2. Follow the directions shown earlier to [make the Console Application project an independent WebJobs project](#convertnolink).

 ### <a id="createlink"></a> Use the WebJobs new-project template for a WebJob linked to a web project
 1. Right-click the web project in **Solution Explorer**, and then click **Add** > **New Azure WebJob Project**.

     ![New Azure WebJob Project menu entry](./media/websites-dotnet-deploy-webjobs/nawj.png)

     The [Add Azure WebJob](#configure) dialog box appears.
 2. Complete the [Add Azure WebJob](#configure) dialog box, and then click **OK**.